 Ultimately, a number of questions linger.
 One cannot help but have the nagging suspicion that George Lucas’s idea of a nine-part saga may not have been much more than something that was written on the back of an envelope and/or that he was making much of it up on the fly.
 Some of the character connections between the two trilogies do not fit – why, after accepting Luke from Obi-wan Kenobi with such sentimental gratitude here, do Beru and Lars seem so hostile to Kenobi and opposed to Luke having anything to do with him by the time of Star Wars?
 Why does Vader not recognise the family connections when he tortures Princess Leia in Star Wars – he is able to recognise Luke in Empire, after all?
 Why do the Jedi employ the clone army here and in Attack of the Clones without any suspicions about doing so when there seems ample evidence that they should be leery?

 Around the same time, there was also Star Wars: Clone Wars (2003-5), a series of five-minute animated episodes that aired on the Cartoon Network.
 This was later extended as an animated film Star Wars: The Clone Wars (2008), which was the flagship for an animated tv series Star Wars: The Clone Wars (2008-14).
 Chronologically, the events of these would appear to happen between Attack of the Clones and Revenge of the Sith.
-In 2012, George Lucas sold Lucasfilm to Disney who announced the intention to produce a new trilogy of films, the first of which was J.J.
-Abrams’ Star Wars Episode VII: The Force Awakens (2015) and followed by Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: The Rise of the Skywalker (2019).
-Disney also created a series of live-action spinoff films with Rogue One (2016) and Solo: A Star Wars Story (2018) and the tv series The Mandalorian (2019- ).
+In 2012, George Lucas sold Lucasfilm to Disney who produced a new trilogy of films with Star Wars Episode VII: The Force Awakens (2015), Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019).
+Disney also created a series of live-action spinoff films with Rogue One (2016) and Solo: A Star Wars Story (2018), plus the tv series The Mandalorian (2019- ).

 (Nominee for Best Special Effects at this site’s Best of 2005 Awards).